 A non-compliant registrant may have a warrant issued for their arrest.
 If you have questions about whether you have a warrant for your arrest, contact Keller Law Offices.
 Keller Law Offices will monitor your case and can help get a warrant quashed and have a court date set up instead.

-Keller Law Offices has two Criminal defense attorneys.
 The criminal defense attorneys at Keller Law Offices are aggressive and will fight for you.
-If you have been charged with a sex crime, contact Max Keller or Lexie Stein.
-Keller Law Offices offers free consultations for individuals charged with a crime.
+If you have been charged with a sex crime, contact the Keller law office.
+We offer a free consultation for individuals charged with a crime.
 Keller Law Offices is also extremely focused on getting the best results possible for their clients.
 Call 952-913-1421 today.